simon-whitehead/assembly-fun/README.md

 ### 2. Function call

 This project demonstrates two ways to call a function and use an argument passed to it.
-The first example places a value into a register and print the argument to stdout.
-The second example uses an argument that is pushed on to the stack.
+The first example places values into registers and prints them to stdout.
+The second example uses arguments that are pushed on to the stack.

 This project also demonstrates stack frame initialization and tear down.

 ### 3. Local variables

-This project demonstrates the `enter` and `leave` instructions for stack frame initialization.
-It then pushes a string into a local pointer variable and prints the string at the address held by the local variable.
+This project demonstrates using a local variable by storing a function argument in it then printing the string pointed to by the local variable.
 This isn't the best example of local variables .. but it was the first attempt (better examples are in #6. strlen, etc).